Finger on the App

-Finger on the App was a smartphone app that involved multiple players holding down on the app for as long as possible with the person holding down the longest winning a USD$25,000 prize.
+Finger on the App was a 2020 smartphone app.
+Players had to hold down on the app for as long as possible, and the person who held down the longest would win USD$25,000.
+It was created by YouTuber MrBeast and art collective MSCHF.
+Four players held down for 70 hours, at which point the game was ended.
+They each received $20,000.

-History
+Finger on the App 2 was a 2021 sequel.
+Unlike the original, it featured in-game purchases and a battle mode.
+The person who held down the longest won $100,000.
+The second-place finisher won $20,000.

+Finger on the App

-The app was launched on Apple's App Store on June 30, 2020, at 3:00 PM Eastern Standard Time, it would be a collaboration with MrBeast and the Brooklyn-based art collective MSCHF.
-The app being called MSCHF's 24th drop, and also uncheatable as MSCHF's head of strategy, Daniel Greenberg, stated "We've taken God knows how many precautions to prevent cheating, this app is uncheatable.".
-The game started with 1.3 million players and only after 48 hours (2 days), there were 15 players left playing the game.
-The app was active for only 70 hours after its release with it ending on July 3, at exactly 1:15 PM Eastern Standard Time, with four players being awarded with $20,000 respectively as they tied for the first place.
-At its peak, 450,000 people were playing the game at the same time and involved in winning the contest.
-MrBeast said in a tweet about the winners directly as the contest ended "Dear the four remaining contestants with your finger still on the app, I'm ending it here.
+The app was launched on Apple's App Store on June 30, 2020, at 3:00 PM Eastern Standard Time.
+It is a collaboration with MrBeast and the Brooklyn-based art collective MSCHF.
+The app claimed to be uncheatable; MSCHF's head of strategy, Daniel Greenberg, said they've "taken God knows how many precautions to prevent cheating, this app is uncheatable."
+The game started with 1.3 million players, and after 48 hours, there were 15 players left.
+The app was active for only 70 hours after its release, with it ending on July 3, at exactly 1:15 PM Eastern Standard Time.
+Four players were awarded $20,000 each as they tied for the first place.
+MrBeast said in a tweet: "Dear the four remaining contestants with your finger still on the app, I'm ending it here.
 Three days is insane!
 You ALL win and will ALL receive $20,000!
 CONGRATULATIONS!".
-In total, over a million users were active on the app.
 On TikTok, videos with the hashtag #fingerontheapp had 105.9 million views collectively.